 For almost two decades, weekly data collected from lakes participating in the New Hampshire Lakes Lay Monitoring Program have indicated there is quite a variation in water quality indicators through the open water season (April through November) on the majority of lakes.
-Short-term differences may be due to variations in weather, lake use, or other chance events.
-Monthly sampling of a lake during a single summer provides some useful information, but there is a greater chance that important short-term events such as algal blooms or the lake's response to storm run-off will be missed.
-These short-term fluctuations may be unrelated to the actual long-term trend of a lake or they may be indicative of the changing status or "health" of a lake.
+Short-term differences may be due to variations in weather. lake use, or other chance events.
+Monthly sampling of a lake during a single summer provides some useful information, but there is a greater chance that important short-term events such as algal or the lake's blooms response to storm runoff will be missed.
+These short-term fluctuations may be unrelated to the actual longterm trend of a lake or they may be indicative of the changing status or "health" of a lake.

 Consider the hypothetical data depicted in Figure 4.
 Sampling only once a year during August from 1988 to 1992 produced a plot suggesting a decrease in eutrophication.
-However, the actual long-term term trend of the lake, increasing eutrophy, can only be clearly discerned frequent by sampling over a ten year period (Figure 5).
-In this instance, the information necessary to distinguish between short-term fluctuations "noise" long-term trends "signal" could only be accomplished through the frequent collection of water quality data over many years.
+However, the actual longterm term trend of the lake, increasing eutrophy, can only be clearly discerned by frequent sampling over a ten year period (Figure 5).
+In this instance, the information necessary to distinguish between short-term fluctuations and long-term "noise" trends "signal" could only be accomplished through the frequent collection of water quality data over many years.
 To that end, the establishment of a long term database was essential to trend detection.